yanwang2012/RAAPTR/GENSIMDATA/README.md

 (2) H1 data files (e.g., GWBsimDataSKASrlz1Nrlz1.mat).

 (3) H0 data files (e.g., noise1.mat).
-We try to maintain the same variable names for the contents in H0 and H1 data files.
+The names of the variables stored in H0 and H1 data files are substantially the same.

 Example and more information

-you can find an example and more information about the functions at [user-guide](https://github.com/yanwang2012/RAAPTR/blob/master/GENSIMDATA/gensimdata_Guide.md)
+An example of how to generate simulated data and more information about the code can be found at [user-guide](https://github.com/yanwang2012/RAAPTR/blob/master/GENSIMDATA/gensimdata_Guide.md)